pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Regression with Propensity Scores

 Another perhaps more direct method of causal inference is to just use regression directly.
-Angrist and Pischke suggest that the familiar properties of regression make it more desirable, but acknowledge that there is a role for propensity and that the methods can be combined by the cautious analyst.
+Angrist and Pischke suggest that the familiar properties of regression make it more desirable, but concede that there is a role for propensity and that the methods can be combined by the cautious analyst.
+Here we'll show how we can combine the propensity score in a regression context to derive estimates of treatment effects.

 ```{code-cell} ipython3
 def make_prop_reg_model(X, t, y, idata_ps, covariates=None, samples=1000):